Anywhere-Fitness-10162020/Backend/README.md

-x move getClassByUserId to users router as that make more sense from url structure perspective x get rid of addClassByUserId as that is now createReservation x add instructor_id to classes table
-- documentation for each endpoint
-- instructors need to only be able to register their account if they have an auth code x ability for to search by
+x move getClassByUserId to users router as that make more sense from url structure perspective x get rid of addClassByUserId as that is now createReservation x add instructor_id to classes table x documentation for each endpoint x instructors need to only be able to register their account if they have an auth code x ability for to search by
   - `class time`
   - `class date`